 Being a mama to a new baby means you have a lot going on, whether you are a first time mama or you’ve been down that road before, the 4th trimester is a time to slow down, settle into a new routine, and care for not only your baby but yourself as well.

-What you can do to help back pain after pregnancy
+What you can do to help extreme lower back pain after pregnancy

 1. Reconnect to important parts of your body

 Your body has been pretty busy for the better part of the last year growing a human.
 Regardless of how much you exercised during your pregnancy there is vital reconnecting that needs to happen postpartum.

 Our body is a dynamic system that is all interconnected.
 Back pain after pregnancy is not just an isolated issue with your back, the entire system needs to be addressed.
 For new mamas the core, pelvic floor, and glutes need some TLC.
 Yes, they need to be strengthened but before you strengthen a muscle you need to be connected to it.
 How can you strengthen a muscle your mind is not talking to?
 You can’t!